many-things/ethermint/docs/api/proto-docs.md

 <a name="ethermint.types.v1.EthAccount"></a>

 ### EthAccount
-EthAccount implements the authtypes.AccountI interface and embeds an authtypes.BaseAccount type.
+EthAccount implements the sdk.AccountI interface and embeds an authtypes.BaseAccount type.
 It is compatible with the auth AccountKeeper.